Strongly Recommended Courses

 Administrative and Statutory Law *

-Including Administrative Law*, Commercial Transactions*, Conflict of Laws, Decedents’ Estates and Trusts*, Election Law, Employment Law, Environmental Law, Food and Drug Law, Health Care Law, Immigration Law, Insurance Law, International Sale of Goods, Labor Law, Legislation, Local Government Law, No-Fault Insurance Law, Public Health Law, Regulated Industries, Secured Transactions*, State Constitutional Law, Water Law, Wetlands Protection Law, Wildlife Law, Workers’ Compensation.
+Including Administrative Law*, Commercial Transactions*, Conflict of Laws, Decedents’ Estates and Trusts*, Election Law, Employment Law, Environmental Law, Food and Drug Law, Health Care Law, Immigration Law, Insurance Law, International Sale of Goods, Labor Law, Legislation, Local Government Law, No-Fault Insurance Law, Payment Systems*, Public Health Law, Regulated Industries, Sales and Leases*, Secured Transactions*, State Constitutional Law, Water Law, Wetlands Protection Law, Wildlife Law, Workers’ Compensation.

 Frequently before seeking remedies in court clients through their lawyers must exhaust administrative remedies available.
 All students must have a basic understanding of administrative remedies and the practice of law in statutory areas.